rtharayil/certify-me.github.io/_blog/higher-education.md

 ---
 layout: V4LayoutSingleBlogPost
-title:  'Case Study: Digital Credential for Universities'
+title:  'Case Study: Leeds University Achieves 39% Cost Reduction with CertifyMe Credentials'

-description: Learn how higher educational institutions are leveraging digital credentials to enhance student engagement and showcase professional achievements.
+description: Learn how Leeds University reduced credentialing costs by 39%, cut down paper consumption by 96%, and advanced its sustainability objectives by adopting CertifyMe’s digital credentialing system.
+Discover the custom strategies and game plan that led to these impressive outcomes.
-abstract: Learn how higher educational institutions are leveraging digital credentials to enhance student engagement and showcase professional achievements.
+abstract:

 topic: news
 author : Mrunal Upadhye